 “I feel really extremely calm when I’m under medication and the amount of negative thoughts in my head drop by a significant number.
 I’ve more positive thoughts.
 There’s no sign of Depression.
 There are no incidents of panic attacks and I can handle stress better.
 I no longer have recurring negative thoughts.
 I feel very relieved and much calmer.
 When I started off with the medication, I was very much depressed and had more negative thoughts.
 This happened for about three weeks before everything started falling into place.
 I would have severe bouts of anxiety for three weeks straight and it would calm down.”

-This is the general experience when someone starts taking medication.
+This is the general experience for drug rehab las vegas when someone starts taking medication.
 The results are positive but one needs to be patient, as different types of treatments take varying amounts of time.

 How to open up to people?
 One should be very clear as to why the other person should know about their disorder, once you have that figured out, prepare yourself for any kind of reactions, you can’t control how others might act but you surely can prepare yourself for those reactions and the response which you might come up with.
 If you want to tell the other person, be considerate of the person’s time and emotional state.
 And respect your emotions too, it’s okay to cry if you feel like it.
 Being anxious or upset when talking about your situation is completely normal and natural.